 How to Paint a Dresser White

 Start by removing the hardware.

 You’ll want to clean off the dresser really well with something that will remove grease, grime and build up.
 I use Krud Kutter for this because it cuts through all of these things so easily.
-Then fill in the old drawer pull holes in with Bondo (more about how to use Bondo to repair damaged furniture).
+Then fill in the old hardware holes in with Bondo (more about how to use Bondo to repair damaged furniture and How to change hardware on a dresser).
 Once the Bondo is dry (about 15 minutes later) sand down the Bondo with 220 grit sandpaper until it is smooth and flush with the rest of the surface.